alvillalta/4geeks-sp108-final-project-g2/README.md

 - The React application will start at port `http://localhost:3000`
 - The Flask API will be available at its configured port `http://localhost:3001`

 ---

-## Features

-- Engineered 10+ REST API endpoints with **Flask**, supporting authentication and data handling.
-- Integrated the `Google Maps API` to enable interactive location selection and activity list creation.
-- Built a **Bootstrap**-powered interface with conditional rendering in React for adaptive UI.

----